VerifiedXBlockchain/VerifiedX-Docs/docs/gui/gui-trouble-shooting.md

 1. Close your wallet.

-2. Navigate to your RBX folder and there will be a sibling folder to it called `RBX_BACKUP_{timestamp}`.
+2. Navigate to where your RBX folder and there will be a sibling folder to it called `VFX_BACKUP_{timestamp}`.

 3. You can simply delete the current `RBX` folder and then rename the backup one to `RBX`.